danchoi/fredit/README.md

 editor.
 Anyone with access to the fredit editing interface will have the power to run arbitrary SQL on your environment's database.

-But please take additional precautions to make sure that your fredit-enabled Rails instance is not accessible by hostile strangers.
+So please take additional precautions to make sure that your fredit-enabled Rails instance is not accessible by hostile strangers.
 At a minimum, use Apache Basic Authentication or the like to restrict access to this entire Rails instance.